 The LAD cases describe specific public policy initiatives in countries in Asia, Africa, Latin America and former Soviet Union countries.
 They are grouped into four important themes of private sector development:

 In addition to general leadership instruction, LAD offers tailored courses.
 Participants can, for example, receive training in a defined sector or technical area, allowing them to clearly see the career-related added value of the training, and help them justify the time and/or tuition cost to their employers.
-LAD and the local partner institution mutually decide on a sector or technical focus based on estimated demand from prospective participants.
-LAD also offers a workshop course on case teaching and case study writing for faculty in policy-focused universities and training programs aimed at developing interactive and participant centered teaching and case-writing skills.
+In addition, LAD also offers two other workshop courses.
+One focuses on case teaching and case study writing for faculty in policy-focused universities and training programs aimed at developing interactive and participant centered teaching and case-writing skills.
+The second, a course focused on implementing policy reform, examines the various challenges and barriers inherent in the reform process, as well as possible routes to overcoming those barriers.

 Videos of student testimonials and certain case study sessions are available via YouTube.